vijaylondhe/DevOps-Projects/Project-03:Lift-and-Shift-Webapp-On-AWS/README.md

 - Make Sure to add S3FullAccess policy in the role.

-- Login to Apache Tomcat instance, and Install the aws-cli package
+- Login to Apache Tomcat instance, and Install the aws-cli package (Make sure to open 22 port in SG_Apache_Tomcat security group)

 ```
 ssh -i vprofile-key ec2-user@52.134.25.110